 Abbotsford is a very small city located in the state of Wisconsin.
 With a population of 2,264 people and two constituent neighborhoods, Abbotsford is the 234th largest community in Wisconsin.

-When you are in Abbotsford, you'll notice that it is more blue-collar than most other communities in America.
-40.17% of Abbotsford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Abbotsford is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Abbotsford who work in office and administrative support (14.33%), healthcare (9.73%), and personal care services (6.28%).
+Because occupations involving physical labor dominate the local economy, Abbotsford is generally considered to be a blue-collar town.
+41.10% of the Abbotsford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Abbotsford is a city of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Abbotsford who work in office and administrative support (12.99%), healthcare (8.69%), and management occupations (7.77%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Abbotsford has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Abbotsford has few renters and college students.
 But the biggest reason it is quieter in Abbotsford than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Abbotsford may be for you.